 25. What Do All Fossil Fuels Have In Common

 - Fossil fuels have the followings things in common:

-- All are formed underground over the course of millions of years.
+- All are formed underground for millions of years.

-- All fossil fuels are the nonrenewable resources of energy.
+- All fossil fuels are nonrenewable resources of energy.

 - They are all made up of carbon and hydrogen (hydrocarbons).

 - Every gram of all the fossil fuels provides a huge amount of energy on combustion and release carbon dioxide.